elarous/scimmer/README.md

 # Scimmer

-Make SCIM resources mapping to entities easier and painless, by creating schemas and use them selectively.
+Make SCIM resources mapping to entities easier and painless, by creating schemas and using them selectively.

 ## how to install